 Bellevue's transportation development code requires developers of large real estate projects to establish and maintain transportation management programs.
 These programs focus on tenant employees and are intended to reduce traffic impacts from commute trips to a building.

 Requirements are established at the time of initial building development and apply for the life of the building.
-In some cases there are performance requirements, such as setting a target for the maximum proportion of drive-alone commute trips.
+In some cases, there are performance requirements, such as setting a target for the maximum proportion of drive-alone commute trips.

 Relevant city code requirements were revised in 2017 (BCC 14.60.070; see also BCC 20.25J.050B for requirements in the Medical Institution District).
 Under the revised code, performance requirements apply to new office buildings citywide (previously the requirement applied only in downtown).
 Building managers are provided with a set of options to encourage employees to use commute modes other than driving alone.
-Previously, the specific activities were prescribed for each building at the time of development.

 Implementation activities at buildings with Transportation Management Program (TMP) requirements may include:

 - Posting and distributing transit and ride-sharing information;

 - Designating a transportation coordinator;

 - Designating preferential parking for carpools and vanpools;

 - Providing financial incentives for commuters using carpools/vanpools or transit;